Safe, Inclusive and Innovative Operations

 Occupational Health and Safety

 Protecting the health and safety of our employees, contractors, suppliers and communities is our first priority and a cornerstone of our operating philosophy.
-We are focused on driving an engaged safety-first culture, as part of our commitment to a zero-harm workplace.
+We are focused on driving an engaged safety-first culture, as part of our commitment to eliminating fatalities, serious injuries and occupational diseases.

-High-risk and safety-sensitive activities are identified in Eldorado’s Golden Rules, which provide requirements for health and safety risk identification and management.
-Every person entering an Eldorado site is required to carry a copy of the Golden Rules as part of their PPE.
-Eldorado holds employees and contractors to the same standards for safety and health, and all workers receive health and safety training at induction and periodically according to Eldorado’s Golden Rules Health & Safety Handbook.
+High-risk and safety-sensitive activities are identified in Eldorado’s Golden Rules, which provides requirements for health and safety risk identification and management.
+Every person entering an Eldorado site – employees, contractors, visitors or otherwise – is required to carry a copy of the Golden Rules Health & Safety Handbook to facilitate on-field discussions and engagement around critical controls.

 Strengthening Our Safety Culture